Red Tail Shark Stats

 As a rule, red tail sharks require larger aquariums, and should be housed in aquariums 29 gallon aquarium or larger.
 As it reaches maturity, it should ideally be placed in a 55 gallon aquarium, with other types of semi-aggressive fish.

-Since the red tail shark is a noted jumper, any tank containing them should be well covered, with all the spaces between the lid and the fish tank covered with breathable materials (plastic mesh or sponges work best).
+Since the red tail shark is a noted jumper, any tank containing them should be well covered, with any spaces between the lid and the fish tank covered with breathable materials (plastic mesh or sponges work best).

 This fish can also be extremely aggressive, and should never be housed with another red tail shark, or any other fish with a “shark-like” body.
 Docile tank mates with large bodies should also be avoided (like Mollies and Platys).